"excellent in the trusts and probate field"

 The Daily Telegraph:

-'Demand for wills surges following Covid-19 reality check' comments by Richard Wilson QC
+'Demand for wills surges following Covid-19 reality check' comments by Richard Wilson KC

 Solicitors Journal :